IamJasonBian/Riot-API-and-Match-History-Analytics/README.md

 Riot API and Match History Analytics in R
 ================

-This is a python branch with a consolidated build called lol_tool
+This is a python branch with a consolidated build called lol_tool.py

 ### Api Functions